 Employer pensions and share ownership plans

 Employer pension schemes will typically be weighted heavily towards domestic assets.
-For example, a UK pension fund will typically invest in UK stocks and bonds.
+For example, a UK pension fund will typically invest heavily into UK stocks and bonds.

 Then there are employer share ownership schemes.
-Even as expatriates, we often work for a company from our home country.
+Expatriates often work for a company from our home country.
 Accumulating stock in them as part of your remuneration package increases your home country bias (the danger of being over exposed to shares in your employer is a subject for another day).

 Multinational companies